allisondev16/my-notes/README.md

 - Learned that I can select :hov state in Chrome developer tools to show the :hover styles and other states as well.

+- CSS float can also be used in layouting with attributes such as left and right.

+- The destructuring assignment of JavaScript ES6 applies to the useState of React.

 # Getting Started with Create React App